 “(B)(i) For the taxable year ending December 31, 2022, the amount equal

-to 40% of the earned income tax credit allowed under section 32 of the Internal Revenue Code of 1986 shall be paid to the individual in one lump sum payment with the remaining refund to be paid in 11 equal monthly payments. “(ii) For taxable years beginning after December 31, 2022, the entire amount of the earned income tax credit allowed shall be paid to the individual in 12 equal monthly payments.
+to 40% of the earned income tax credit allowed under section 32 of the Internal Revenue Code of 1986 shall be paid to the individual in one lump sum payment, and

+“(I) If the amount of the remaining refund is at least $600, the remaining refund shall be paid in 11 equal monthly payments; or

+“(II) If the amount of the remaining refund is less than

-“(iii) Notwithstanding sub-subparagraphs (i) and (ii) of this subparagraph, any refunds to be paid for taxable years ending after December 31, 2021, for credits totaling $1,200 or less shall be paid in one lump sum payment.
+$600, the remaining refund shall be paid in one lump sum payment.

+“(ii) For taxable years beginning after December 31, 2022:

+“(I) If the amount of the earned income tax credit allowed is at least $1,200, the entire amount of the earned income tax credit allowed shall be paid to the individual in 12 equal monthly payments; or

+“(II) If the amount of the earned income tax credit allowed is less than $1,200, the entire amount of the earned income tax credit allowed shall be paid to the individual in one lump sum payment.

-“(iv) No interest shall be allowed on any refund payments made under this subparagraph.
+“(iii) No interest shall be allowed on any refund payments made under this subparagraph.

-“(v) Notwithstanding sub-subparagraphs (ii) and (iii) of this subparagraph, the entire amount of a credit to be refunded shall be immediately subject to the offset provisions of subchapter III of chapter 44 of this title.
+“(iv) Notwithstanding sub-subparagraphs (i) and (ii) of this subparagraph, the entire amount of a credit to be refunded shall be immediately subject to the offset provisions of subchapter III of Chapter 44 of this title.

-“(vi) The Chief Financial Officer shall send a notice to every individual whose refund, or any portion thereof, will be paid in monthly refund payments pursuant to this sub-subparagraphs (ii) and (iii) of this subparagraph.”.
+“(v) The Chief Financial Officer shall send a notice to every individual whose refund, or any portion thereof, will be paid in monthly refund payments pursuant to sub-subparagraphs (i)(I) or (ii)(I) of this subparagraph.”.

 (2) Subsection (g) is amended by adding a new paragraph (3) to read as follows: